peteroupc/peteroupc.github.io/bernoulli.md

 where _n_ is the polynomial's _degree_ and _a_[0], _a_[1], ..., _a_\[_n_\] are its _n_ plus one _Bernstein coefficients_.

-But a polynomial admits a Bernoulli factory only if it can be written to have Bernstein coefficients that are each 0 or greater and less than 1, and a function can be simulated with a fixed number of coin flips only if it's a polynomial of that kind (Goyal and Sigman 2012[^7]; Qian et al. 2011\)[^8]; see also Wästlund 1999, section 4[^9]).
+But a polynomial admits a Bernoulli factory only if it can be written to have Bernstein coefficients that are each 0 or greater and less than 1, and a function admits a Bernoulli factory with a fixed number of coin flips only if it's a polynomial of that kind (Goyal and Sigman 2012[^7]; Qian et al. 2011[^8]; see also Wästlund 1999, section 4[^9]).

 Goyal and Sigman give an algorithm for simulating these polynomials, which is given below.